 Taran is a large shareholder in the Company.
-During the periods ending June 30, 2017 and December 31, 2016 the Company transacted with Taran on the following transactions:
+During the periods ending September 30, 2017 and December 31, 2016 the Company transacted with Taran on the following transactions:

-An additional short-term loan of US\$12.75 million was provided to the Company on March 15, 2017 to finance the deposit payable for the Transcocean rigs acquisition, which completed in May 2017.
+A short-term loan of US\$12.75 million was provided to the Company on March 15, 2017 to finance the deposit payable for the Transcocean rigs acquisition, which completed in May 2017.
 The loan was repaid with no interest accruing by way of set-off against Taran's subscription of shares in the Company's private placement in March 2017.

 Taran also provided the Company with a revolving credit facility ("RCF") of US\$20.0 million on December 12, 2016.
-As of June 30, 2017, and December 31, 2016 no amount has been drawn on this facility.
-This facility has now expired with the completion of the Transocean transaction.
+As of December 31, 2016 no amount was drawn on this facility.
+This facility expired with the completion of the Transocean transaction.